 MRI shows inflammation and necrosis of the temporal lobe and EEG shows slow activity and epileptic discharges over the temporal regions, but these findings are not present in the first days.

 In the first days, only CSF analysis can be used for diagnosis.
 The CSF shows increased lymphocytes and protein, and PCR gives the diagnosis.

-Postherpetic neuralgia is a type of chronic neuropathic pain which occurs in an area where that was a previous herpes zoster rash.
+Postherpetic neuralgia is a type of chronic neuropathic pain which occurs in an area previously affected by herpes zoster rash.
 It occurs in 10% of herpes zoster cases and is more frequent in elderly.